faiqhilman13/b2b-agents/PROJECT_NOTES.md

 8. **Agentive Frontend Integration** - Web-based user interface for the system

 ## Current Status
-We have completed a major reorganization of the project structure to follow Python best practices, creating a clean, modular package structure.
-The codebase is now organized into a proper Python package with clear separation of concerns and an improved directory layout.
+We have completed a major project reorganization to follow Python best practices, creating a clean, modular package structure within the lead_generator package.

-We have completed the implementation of Lead Collection (Phase 1), Email Generation (Phase 2), Email Sending functionality (Phase 3), and added Maintenance Utilities (Phase 5).
-We have significantly enhanced Security (Phase 6) with credential encryption, secure configuration management, enhanced API security, and robust input validation.
-We have integrated all components into a unified workflow with a comprehensive CLI interface and updated batch scripts.
+We have completed implementations for Email Generation (Phase 2), Email Sending (Phase 3 - including intelligent PDF proposal attachments), Maintenance Utilities (Phase 5 - including configurable cleanup), Security (Phase 6 - including recent enhancements like specific CORS, rate limiting, Pydantic validation, secure error handling, improved token handling), and n8n Workflow Automation (Phase 7 - including API layer and workflows).
+All functional components are integrated via a comprehensive CLI and the n8n API.

-We have successfully completed the development of the n8n Workflow Automation layer (Phase 7), including a robust API service layer connecting the Python backend with n8n.
-This integration provides a powerful workflow automation platform for lead management, email outreach, and performance analytics while maintaining the flexibility of our Python backend.

-We have enhanced the Email Sending functionality with PDF proposal attachments, allowing users to send personalized proposals with their outreach emails.
-This includes both a command-line interface and n8n workflow implementation for attaching PDFs from individual files or directories.
-The latest addition is an intelligent package-based proposal selection system that automatically matches the most appropriate proposal to leads based on their organization type and characteristics.

-We have significantly improved the Maintenance & Utilities phase with a comprehensive cleanup system that efficiently manages temporary files, including emails, cache, and logs.
-This includes a user-friendly batch interface and a robust Python implementation with configurable retention periods.
+Lead Collection (Phase 1) infrastructure (scrapers, CLI integration) exists but faces significant reliability challenges.

-We have made initial progress on the Agentive Frontend Integration (Phase 8), having established the API foundation and defined database models to support frontend requirements.
-However, the actual web interface implementation is still pending.
+Initial progress on the Agentive Frontend Integration (Phase 8) API foundation is complete, but UI development is pending.

-**Recent Security Improvements**: We've significantly enhanced the project's security posture by:
-1. Implementing specific CORS configurations instead of wildcards
-2. Adding comprehensive rate limiting on the API
-3. Creating extensive Pydantic models for input validation and sanitization
-4. Improving error handling to prevent information leakage in production
-5. Strengthening authentication with more secure token handling

-**Recent Project Reorganization**: We've completely restructured the project to:
-1. Organize the codebase into a proper Python package with clear separation of concerns
-2. Create a modular directory structure that follows Python best practices
-3. Centralize all core functionality within the `lead_generator` package
-4. Separate scripts and utilities from core functionality
-5. Clean up duplicate files and organize supporting materials
-6. Update import paths and file references to reflect the new structure
-7. Improve maintainability and extensibility through better organization

-**Important Note:** While the overall workflow functions correctly with test data, we are still encountering significant challenges with the actual web scraping components.
-These include frequent 403 Forbidden errors, inconsistent HTML parsing, and difficulty extracting contact information from certain websites.
-Resolving these scraping issues is now our top priority.
+**Important Note:** While the surrounding infrastructure (API, email logic, n8n workflows, security) is robust and functions correctly with test data, the core challenge remains reliable lead acquisition.
+The original web scraping approach faces persistent blocking and parsing issues.
+Therefore, the immediate top priority is pivoting the data acquisition strategy towards more reliable API-based sources, using scraping techniques primarily for targeted enrichment where feasible.

 ## Project Structure
 ```